TedCAI/TedCAI.github.io/_posts/Cpp/2014-08-17-cpp-general-question.md

 ```

 what's wrong?
-Thepointer is not intialised and the program will crash
+The pointer is not intialised and the program will crash